CALL FOR PARTICIPATION:

 FIGMENT North Adams 2017

 FIGMENT North Adams 2017 is an arts event held at Windsor Lake, showcasing art that encourages participants to play, dance, sing, create, engage, experiment, and explore their environment.
 The event accepts submissions from artists of all ages and experience.
-Like us on Facebook so you can be the first to know when our 2017 project submissions will be open.
+Submissions are now open for artists of all ages and experience.
+The deadline for submissions is April 1, 2017.